lithekod/site-v2/website/pages/meetings_en.md

 ansvarsfrihet").
 During the spring meeting the next financial year's board is voted on.

-## Fall meeting 2021
+## Extra "Stormöte" 2022

+Extrainsatt Stormöte kommer att hållas tisdag 22:e februari kl 18.15 i nära anslutning till cafe Java i B-huset alternativt zoom om nöden kräver.
+Samtliga medlemmar får närvara med rösträtt.
+Nedan följer mötets föredragningslista.

-The fall meeting will be held Tuesday 16th of November at 6:15pm in Ada Lovelace in the B house.
+Extra "Stormöte" will be held Tuesday 22nd of November at 6:15 pm in proximity to cafe Java in the B house.
 All members may participate and vote.
 Below is the agenda for the meeting.

 -   Election of meeting chairman
 -   Election of meeting secretary